Tahitian Academy: Evolution and activities of the Academy

 The Academy first devoted itself to the development of a Tahitian grammar, published in December 1986, then to a Tahitian-French dictionary, published in 1999.
 A French-Tahitian dictionary is not yet complete due to the requirement to create numerous Tahitian neologisms.
 A second volume of the French-Tahitian dictionary was published in June 2015.

 The Academy has also produced more modest works: textbooks (one for primary school: Ta'u puta reo Tahiti, one for secondary school: Hei pua ri'i, collection of selected pieces) and a Lexicon of technical vocabulary (a list of neologisms for use by administrations).

 In November 2002, after several months of intensive work in coordination with a committee of academicians composed of Bishop Hubert Coppenrath, Patua Coulin (known as “Mama Vaetua”), John Doom, John Martin, Raymond Pietri, Winston Pukoki and Maco Tevane, the digital Tahitian-French dictionary was produced by two passionate young Polynesians (Teiva Saranga and Kaimana Van Bastolaer) and implemented online in the form of a public website in order to disseminate the work of the Academy to as many people as possible.
 Particular attention was paid to the use of spelling respectful of the work of the institution, in particular at the level of the long vowels called "Tarava".
 The different pronunciations of words that look identical but have very different meanings was another major challenge.
 As of June 2012 over 785,000 searches have been performed in this online dictionary.

-The Academy will celebrate its 50th anniversary in 2022.
+The Academy celebrated its 50th anniversary in 2022.